arieh/HistoryManager/README.md

 ---------
 Both classes use the same options:

-  * iframeSrc : an alternative source for an iframe file. *note that the file must be valid*
+  * blank_page : an alternative source for an iframe file. *note that the file must be valid*
   * start : whether to start service on creation (default:false). this is not recomended, since you want the events to be registered before starting the class up.

 Events